Easter Screened Porch Spring Tour With Shiplap Tree

 This year, I’m using items I’ve had for a couple of seasons and thrifted items.
 Nothing new here this year!
 Two vintage birdhouses rest on milk glass and a crystal cake plate.
 The bunny salt and pepper shakers are the only items not thrifted.

 The DIY funnel light fixture is filled with faux spring blooms to brighten the table area.
-Cute thrifted bunny napkin rings hold hand crocheted doilies repurposed as napkins, and they rest on fun black and white bunny plates.
+Cute thrifted bunny napkin rings hold hand-crocheted doilies repurposed as napkins, which rest on fun black-and-white bunny plates.
 The woven green place mats were another lucky thrifting find.

 If you’d like to see more about my thrifting adventures, join me for THRIFTING WITH THE GALS.
 This group of vintage-loving friends also share a blog post once a month where we recap our month and share how to use your thrifted finds.
 See the latest post here.